gpdowney/lightweightLSAT/docs/home/admissions.md

     The top schools have more resources, so they can offer more generous scholarships and loan repayment programs.

-    Yale, for example, doesn't offer merit scholarships, but they do have a [loan repayment program][coap] that's based only on your income.
+    Yale, for example, doesn't offer merit scholarships, but they do have a [loan repayment program (external link)][coap] that's based only on your income.
     You could, hypothetically, be a part-time LSAT tutor / yoga instructor after going to YLS and still qualify for loan repayment assistance.
     Other schools condition assistance on being a lawyer, or even a public interest lawyer.